How Teachers Can Prevent Cyberbullying

 You should also use this communication as an opportunity for students and their parents to complete some online work together to deepen their understanding.

-While schools might be able to enforce compliance on behaviors that must be avoided, it is still essential that you also teach to the larger beliefs that are in play here.
-Specifically, that decent and kind people don’t take pleasure in hurting others.
+While schools might be able to enforce compliance on behaviors that must be avoided, it is still essential that you also teach to the larger beliefs that are at play here.
+Incorporating social-emotional learning lessons and activities can greatly benefit students.
+It’s also important to explicitly emphasize to your students that respectful, compassionate people don’t take pleasure in hurting others.

 Remember the Internet is public and permanent